 6.97/17.42(vs light) DPS

-Though they’re not powerful attacking units, the ability to lay an unlimited number of mines supported by masses of Orbital Commands and Mules makes Vultures one of the most powerful units in the game.
-Mines in a mech composition make defensive missions such as Temple of the Past, Oblivion Express, and Mist Opportunities trivial.
+Though they’re not powerful attacking units, the ability to lay an unlimited number of Spider Mines supported by masses of Orbital Commands and Mules makes Vultures one of the most powerful units in the game.
+Spider Mines in a mech composition make defensive missions such as Temple of the Past, Oblivion Express, and Mist Opportunities trivial.

 Tank Mode: 16.59/27.64(vs armored) DPS